-6.3 Special Treatment Requirements for SR SSCs
+6.3.
+Special Treatment Requirements for SR SSCs

-NEI 18-04 adopted the definition of special treatment that is provided in RG 1.201, which was developed for implementing 10 CFR 50.69.
+NEI 18-04 adopted the definition of special treatment that is provided in RG 1.201, "Guidelines for Categorizing Structures, Systems, and Components in Nuclear Power Plants According to Their Safety Significance," which was developed for implementing 10 CFR 50.69.